John Redman Coxe: Career

 In 1798, Coxe filled the position of Port Physician.
 He was a physician of the Pennsylvania Hospital, and for five years Physician of the Philadelphia Dispensary.
 Coxe was an early enthusiastic advocate of vaccination, and was reportedly "the first to use it in Philadelphia".
 In 1801 he vaccinated himself and his baby son Edward Jenner Coxe, "thus doing much to establish confidence in the new preventive".
 In 1802, he published his Practical Observations on Vaccination or Inoculation for the Cow-Pock.
 The child was named after Edward Jenner, the inventor of vaccination, and was vaccinated at twenty-three days old.
 Coxe has so much faith in vaccination that he placed his son in the arms of a man dying of smallpox.
 The disease did not prove contagious.

 He was professor of chemistry at the University of Pennsylvania from 1809 to 1818, and professor of materia medica and pharmacy from 1818 to 1835.
 The success of the New York Medical Repository, then seven years old (1804), made Coxe think of publishing a quarterly, The Medical Museum, with a section called "The Medical and Philosophical Register".
 The Medical Museum debuted well, with papers contributed by well-regarded doctors, and existed until 1811, "paving the way for similar journals, while being itself the first uniformly issued periodical in Philadelphia".
 During this time, Coxe was also an editor of The American Dispensary, and a medical dictionary.
 One source described Coxe as being "under the influence of earlier systems and became the most notable illustrator of the conservative teaching of an older time, though this in no way affected the good he did as the inaugurator of medical journalism".
 Another declared him "one of the first great medical writers in this country".

 He invented "Coxe's Hive Syrup," Syrupus Scillae Compositus U.S.P., which "had a great vogue for half a century", and lectured to druggists and apothecaries until a sufficient number had been educated to form the Philadelphia College of Pharmacy.
 In 1829 he succeeded in cultivating the true jalap plant, so that its real character and position might be determined.
 Jalap, a cathartic drug derived from the tuberous roots of Ipomoea purga, had been known in Europe since the beginning of the 17th century, but its botanical source was not accurately determined until Coxe published his description.
 Despite his lengthy tenure as a professor, the University of Pennsylvania medical faculty "found the subject of materia medica and pharmacy to be of secondary interest" and "had little respect for Coxe's abilities as a teacher", leading to the termination of his teaching position in 1835.

 Coxe was also among the first American scientists attracted to the study of electrical phenomena, and it has been claimed that "[h]is familiarity with the science of electricity led him to anticipate the alleged discoveries of Morse many years afterward".
-In a letter written to an English friend, published in Thomas Thompson's Annate of Philosophy, Coxe wrote:
+In a letter written to an English friend, published in Thomas Thompson's Annals of Philosophy, Coxe wrote: